 To help determine the most appropriate technical approach of Angular upgrade for your dev team, we are offering a range of upgrade strategies.
 While making a choice it is essential to understand the amount of technical debt that exists within the codebase:

-1. Incremental Upgrades: This strategy involves upgrading your application in small increments by moving from one version to another sequentially.
-For instance, if you're currently running Angular v15, you could first upgrade to v16, then v17, and so on until you get to the latest version.
-However there are different upgrade techniques that might be applied depending on your current project.
+- Incremental Upgrades: This strategy involves upgrading your application in small increments by moving from one version to another sequentially.
+If you've fallen a few versions behind—say you're still on Angular v17—you can upgrade step by step: first to v18, then v19, and finally to v21, the latest version.
+That said, the ideal upgrade path depends on your project’s setup and how far behind you are on Angular versions.
 This approach helps to minimise the amount of technical debt.
 Usually applies to the projects with no or very little technical debt.

 Remember, whichever strategy you choose, it's important to thoroughly test your application after the upgrade to ensure it's functioning optimally.